 The truth is that human beings are wired in a certain way.
 We need continual growth.
 And if we don’t challenge ourselves, we might get stuck in our comfort zone, and that isn’t good for our physical and mental health.

-In this new Real Talk Friday episode, Ted Ryce shares his own struggles, how he learned to overcome his problems by challenging himself all the time.
+In this new Ted Talk episode, Ted Ryce shares his own struggles, how he learned to overcome his problems by challenging himself all the time.

 So, if you feel like you are stuck in your comfort zone and unable to get ahead in life, you should listen to this episode!